Christopher Lillington-Martin

 MSt.
 (Oxon) Late Antique and Byzantine Studies

-BA Hons (Wales, Swansea) Ancient History and History
+BA Hons (Wales, Swansea) Ancient Civilisation and History

 Research Interests

-Christopher´s current research centres on historiography and characterisation in Procopius.
-This is informed by his previous research and fieldwork on late antique military history and archaeology, specializing in the sixth century.
+Christopher´s research centres on historiography and characterisation in Procopius, which is informed by his research and fieldwork on late antique military history and archaeology, specializing in the sixth century.
 His related research interests include the Late Antique Mediterranean world, trade, Flavius Belisarius and the Emperor Justinian.
 He has participated in archaeological projects at a number of sites in Britain (Calleva Atrebatum), Georgia (Archaeolopois), Spain (Pollentia and Can Blai) and Turkey (Dara and Cremna).
 He commenced his part-time Coventry University funded doctoral research in 2018, within the Centre for Arts, Memory and Communities, Faculty of Arts and Humanities.

 Publications